For Experimental and Light Sport Aircraft

-Apple iPad tablets serve as the flight displays and run the FlightView application the can be configured to display PFD, MFD (map), and EMS (engine monitor) data in either a full or split-screen configurations.
+Apple iPad tablets serve as the flight displays and run the FlightView application.
+They can be configured to display PFD, MFD (map), and EMS (engine monitor) data in either a full or split-screen configuration.

 Falken’s unique FlightBar accessory allows for easier operation in turbulent conditions.
 Each FlightBar connects to its assigned iPad using Bluetooth.

-The Flight Data Computer acts as the hub for the system routing data between all the components.
-It includes a dual-band ADS-B receiver, backup pressure altimeter, and the AHRS sensors for calculating attitude.
+The Flight Data Computer acts as the hub for the system, routing data between all the components.
+It includes a dual-band ADS-B receiver, air data inputs, and the AHRS sensors for calculating attitude.